-Lilli Petruzzelli, Global Head of Translational Clinical Oncology
+Lilli Petruzzelli, Global Head of Translational Clinical Oncology at Novartis

 When did you first know you wanted to work in science?

 Arriving at a career in science has been an evolution.
 In high school, I was always comfortable with science and math, but was far more excited learning about literature and history.

 What is your advice for young women and girls interested in science?

 I think the most important thing is to love what you do.
 In my day-to-day interactions, I advise the people I work with to not worry about making mistakes.
 Get your ideas out there and take advantage of the strong people who surround you.
 Putting ideas on the table can be difficult, but seeing them flourish from the input of those around you is truly exciting.

-It is easy to worry that you might not be right or that your idea is not baked enough to discuss in public; however, more times than not, you’ll be on to something and the win from additional feedback and collaboration can be energizing.
+It is easy to worry that you might not be right or that your idea is not baked enough to discuss in public.
+However, more times than not, you’ll be on to something – and the win from additional feedback and collaboration can be energizing.

 What is your favorite part of your job at Novartis?